globosco/A-learned-sorted-table-search-library/README.md

 ## Datasets

-The datasets can be downloaded ...(Inserire repository)
+Datasets and Query Files can be downloaded [here](http://www.math.unipa.it/lobosco/LSTS/)

 ## Usage